fdietze/sqlc-gen-from-template/templates/readme.md

 If you come up with a template for a new language or database library, please contribute it, even if it is not perfect.
 It might be a good starting point for someone else.

+A test project for the rustql version that could be used as a simple project template is available at [https://github.com/ReenigneCA/rust_sqlc_test](https://github.com/ReenigneCA/rust_sqlc_test)

 # Creating a new template from scratch

 Look at the [protobuf data structures provided by sqlc](https://github.com/sqlc-dev/sqlc/blob/main/protos/plugin/codegen.proto).
 They provide a list of queries and schemas.
 Imagine how you would turn them into your desired code.
 You probably want to loop over the queries and generate a return type and function for every query.